|Booking an appointment||Late to an appointment||Where to go for an appointment|

 If you would like to book an appointment over the telephone, please contact us at 613-533-9303 and follow the telephone prompts.

-Our After Hours Clinic, at 115 Clarence St., is open Monday to Thursday from 5 p.m. to 8 p.m. and Saturday from 1 p.m. to 4 p.m.
+Our After Hours Clinic, at 115 Clarence St., second floor, is open Monday to Thursday from 5 p.m. to 8 p.m. and Saturday from 1 p.m. to 4 p.m.
+You must be a patient of the Queen’s Family Health Team to attend our After Hours Clinic.

 Outside of scheduled clinic times, someone is always available to help you.
 Please dial 613-533-9303 to reach the on-call doctor or nurse who is available 24 hours a day, seven days a week.